Alexander’s principles are conveyed through a unique touch aided by verbal and visual cues.

 Regularity is the key to continue to deepen your understanding of the principles and refine their applications.
 Speak with your teacher and discuss options that meet your needs.

 Group lessons are not usually seen as the best way to learn the A.T.
-However, the teaching training course director is certain to offer a quality group learning experience.
+However, the teacher training course director is certain to offer a quality group learning experience.

 Trainee for one year

 This option is open to everyone and is the quickest, most transformative and cost-effective way of immersing yourself in the A.T. experience.
 This option would also be ideal for anyone recovering from an injury.
-This one-year journey also opens the door to the program to become a teacher.
+This one-year journey may lead to the become a teacher program.

 This option is recommended to any active A.T. student (a student having ongoing A.T. lessons in a teacher’s private practice) curious about a more intense A.T. experience and usually mandatory if you are contemplating entering the teacher training course.

 A guest student is scheduled to come in during the teacher training school hours for full or half-days depending on his/her schedule and available space.
 As guest student, you receive work from the director equivalent, in terms of time, to a trainee and you also get work from trainees able to do “hands-on work”.
 The guest student is financially responsible for any scheduled day missed.